-After an in-depth physical and lifestyle assessment along with a DNA test (you can provide your own or take theirs) Rootine breaks down exactly what you need, and why.
+After an in-depth lifestyle assessment along with a DNA test and blood test (you can provide your own or take theirs) Rootine breaks down exactly what you need, and why.

 This highly customized process eliminates the guesswork, there’s no need to take random multivitamins with Rootine.